magento/devdocs/guides/v2.3/graphql/queries/cart.md

 In this query, the **Buy 3 tee shirts and get the 4th free** cart price rule from the sample data is active.
 This rule was modified slightly to add the label `3T1free`.
 (If a cart price rule does not have a label, Magento returns a default label of `Discount`.)
 A custom rule in which the customer saves 10% on the order by applying a discount code is also in effect.

-The `3T1free` rule is applied first, and Magento returns price of a single t-shirt, $29, as the discount.
+The `3T1free` rule is applied first, and Magento returns the price of a single shirt, $29, as the discount.
 Magento then applies a 10% discount to the remaining total of the products in the cart.

 **Request**